muratkars/workshop/exercise-3/README.md

     }
     ```

-This example will deploy a primary and replica Postgress PODs, both protected by PVs, created by PVCs that are requested by the `openebs-standard` storageClass.
+This example will create service and a statefulset that will deploy a primary and replica Postgres pods, both protected by OpenEBS PVs, created by PVCs that are requested by the `openebs-standard` storage class.

-3. Deploy our example PostgreSQL.
+3. Deploy our example PostgreSQL workload.

     ```
     ./run/sh